Qeedji/gekkota-os/SDK-G4/bootstrap App/example/social_distancing-pushbutton/README.md

 		- for device SMA300
 		- for device DMB400
 - `USB to WPAN` adapter
 	- With this App, an `USB to WPAN` adapter needs to be plugged on the device to work properly else an error is raised.
+	- Plug the `USB to WPAN` adapter to an USB connector of the `Qeedji` media-player or the `Qeedji` tablet.
+For further information about the Qeedji `USB to WPAN` adapter, contact support@qeedji.tech.
 - `EnOcean` device
 	- Example: `PTM 215B` push button.
 For further information, contact sales@qeedji.tech

 ## Qeedji device configuration

-Plug the `USB to WPAN` adapter to an USB connector of the `Qeedji` media-player or the `Qeedji` tablet.
-For further information about the Qeedji `USB to WPAN` adapter, contact support@qeedji.tech.
+### With the device configuration Web interface

-Then connect to the device configuration Web interface:
+Connect to the device configuration Web interface&sup2:
 - in the `Preferences > Maintenance` pane, set the appropriate value for the `innes.adapters.serial.uart_1.syspath` user preference.

 | Qeedji device | user preference | default value | value to support the `USB to WPAN` adapter